 Poor overhead management can turn best-in-class operational performance into a bottom-line loss.

-At PIP, we take some basic process steps for overhead cost reduction:
+We take some basic process steps for overhead cost reduction:

 - Establish the fact base and generate hypotheses